Virginia Woolf and the Natural world

 STAY

 Our summer courses are based in a Cambridge college.
-You can live, study, and share some meals with the course participants.
-A rare opportunity to spend a week of discussion with other keen students of your subject.
 In 2026 our summer course lectures take place in the relaxed setting of Clare Hall.
-We have secured some accommodation at nearby Selwyn College; see our Terms and Conditions page for details.
+We have secured some accommodation at nearby Selwyn College; see our Terms and Conditions page for details of how to book.
 You are also welcome to stay elsewhere.

 Visit to Newnham College, 2025